Jridee1/Jridee1.github.io/SOARProject.md

 ### Send Email

-For the email portion, I retrieved some info on the detections and configured the email to have the following info
+For the email portion, I retrieved some info on the detections and configured the email to have the following info:
 * Time
 * Computer
 * Source IP